 Theory of Computation Handwritten Notes

-In these “Theory of Computation Handwritten Lecture Notes PDF”, you will study the formal models of computation, namely, finite automaton, pushdown automaton, and Turing machine; and their relationships with formal languages.
+In these “Theory of Computation Handwritten Notes PDF”, you will study the formal models of computation, namely, finite automaton, pushdown automaton, and Turing machine; and their relationships with formal languages.
 Students will also learn about the limitations of computing machines.

 The topics we will cover will be taken from the following list:

 Introduction to Automata: The Methods Introduction to Finite Automata, Structural Representations, Automata and Complexity.
 Proving Equivalences about Sets, The Contrapositive, Proof by Contradiction, Inductive Proofs: General Concepts of Automata Theory: Alphabets Strings, Languages, Applications of Automata Theory.

 Finite Automata: The Ground Rules, The Protocol, Deterministic Finite Automata: Definition of a Deterministic Finite Automata, How a DFA Processes Strings, Simpler Notations for DFA’s, Extending the Transition Function to Strings, The Language of a DFA Nondeterministic Finite Automata: An Informal View.
 The Extended Transition Function, The Languages of an NFA, Equivalence of Deterministic and Nondeterministic Finite Automata.
 Finite Automata With Epsilon-Transitions: Uses of ∈-Transitions, The Formal Notation for an ∈-NFA, Epsilon-Closures, Extended Transitions and Languages for ∈-NFA’s, Eliminating ∈- Transitions.